RubixML/ML/README.md

 ```

 ### Multi Layer Perceptron
-Multiclass neural network model that uses a series of user-defined hidden layers as intermediate computational units equipped with non-linear activation functions.
+Multiclass [Neural Network](#neural-network) model that uses a series of user-defined [Hidden Layers](#hidden) as intermediate computational units.
+The MLP also features progress monitoring which means that it will automatically stop training when it can no longer make progress.

 ##### Supervised, Multiclass, Online, Probabilistic, Persistable